 Whenever possible, arrangements should be made with the family and the child's physician to schedule medication administration during times when the child is most likely to be under parental supervision.
 When medication must be administered in the classroom, a "Special Consent for Administration of Medication" form must be completed before administering any medication in the center.
 All medication will be stored in a locked cabinet unless the physician prescribes other orders.
 Medication must be in the original container with the current date and directions for use from the physician.

 Each classroom will have a supervised tooth brushing activity twice a day that models and teaches good dental hygiene.
 Toothbrushes are labeled with your child's full name to prevent any cross-contamination.

 Because PCI believes that children must be healthy and at their best to learn, our program pays particular attention to our children and families' health.
 PCI's multi-disciplinary team of private and community professionals utilizes a unique approach to providing quality health services.
 PCI's Health Services include:

 - Immunizations tracked and referrals provided when needed

 - Nutrition and growth assessments

-- Referrals, follow-up and/or treatment provided for health issues identified through exams and screenings.
-Health and safety education provided by Health Specialists to staff, parents and children.
+- Referrals, follow-up, and treatment provided for health issues identified through exams and screenings.
+Health and safety education provided by Health Specialists to staff, parents, and children